MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/inventory.md

 ## Next steps

 Once an inventory is compiled and validated, it can rationalized.
-Inventory Rationalization is the next step to digital estate planning.
+Inventory rationalization is the next step to digital estate planning.

 > [!div class="nextstepaction"]
 > [Rationalize the digital estate](rationalize.md)